 Keep up to date and in touch with the latest ways to keep active and exercising by following the AHPRC on Facebook, Instagram and Twitter.
 Each week we will challenge you to stay moving and active.
 Tag your friends and family, and work together, virtually, to optimize health and performance during these challenging times!

-The first phase of the Athletic and Human Performance Research Center will open in the heart of campus in early 2019, setting off a new era of research for Marquette University.
-The $24 million, 46,000-square-foot building will provide dedicated space where Marquette faculty and partners from the health care industry can collaborate on cutting-edge research in elite athletic performance, human performance, rehabilitation, fitness data analytics and other related disciplines.
+The Athletic and Human Performance Research Center (AHPRC) is a dedicated research space in which Marquette faculty and partners from the health care industry can collaborate on new research and cutting-edge innovation in the areas of elite athletic performance, human performance, rehabilitation, fitness data analytics, and other related disciplines.